abtin/notes/2022/July.md

 ### July 12, 2022

 - I need to play with Microsoft ASE a little.
 Try to deploy it with terraform and deploy an app/function into it.

+### July 13, 2022

+- A comparison between AKS and GKE is on the way.
+Also need to compare ASE scaling with K8S (AKS) scaling.